francelu/ada-2025-web-strawberriestagada-flu/home_content.md

 {% include_relative figs/cluster_profiling_pic.html %}

-*TODO: check new research questions below, redefin, synchronise with project readme*
 Online communities often form clusters based on shared common interests, behaviors, or emotional dynamics.
 These clusters can exhibit distinctive patterns in how their members use language, reflecting differences in emotional, cognitive, and social expression.
-How do clusters of online communities differ in their linguistic profiles?
-To what extent can these differences be characterized systematically using psychological and emotional language features?
+How do the linguistic profiles of online community clusters, as captured through LIWC features, relate to and predict the propagation of conflict between communities?
+What are the distinctive LIWC profiles of different community clusters during periods of normal interaction?

 In this part, subreddits are gathered in clusters of communities, made on the positive network (affection between subreddits) using the Louvain method and one the embedding (similarity of the subreddits respect to their posting users) using a k-mean algorithm.
 To simplify the analysis, only the 7 most virulent clusters are selected.
 Each cluster is assigned to each subreddit and a theme is manually assigned to each cluster as shown on below plot.